crablab/dissertation/reports/final_report/final_report.md

 It turns out that although the outgoing packet is correctly formatted (when compared to incoming packets from a clicker as received by the emulator basestation) no packet is actually sent, or at least received at the other end.
 This is a fairly critical error and I think may stem from my misunderstanding over how the code works (which address is which).
 I have not yet resolved this and I may not - I am quickly going down a rabbit hole of ASCII encoding already.

-## Conclusion
+### Conclusion

-I have successfully implemented (using code from @mooney_nickmooney/turning-clicker_2019) a clicker basestation and associated Python script which I believe actually has a practical use, to replace the current PowerPoint slide system.
+I successfully implemented (using code from @mooney_nickmooney/turning-clicker_2019) a clicker basestation and associated Python script which I believe actually has a practical use, to replace the current PowerPoint slide system.
-The emulation of the clickers themselves has proved more tricky and the adaptation of the code has been difficult - I am looking at how to resolve this but I think it will require rewriting a substantial portion of the original code.
-The encoding issue over serial is a problem, but not a huge disaster at the moment.
-I am unlikely to expend significant effort on this now, until I can guarantee I can actually send packets between the two Arduinos.
+The emulation of the clickers themselves has proved more tricky and the adaptation of the code to spoof packets has been difficult.
+However, the reception and decoding of live packets has shown that the protocol is vulnerable to a programmatic attack in this way and, if nothing else, is vulnerable to a simple replay attack of a recorded transmission.

 ## Browser Fingerprinting